RedVentures/video-branching-strategy/README.md

 * Anything else related to our branching strategy

 ### This document is not...

-**Written in stone.** Pull requests welcome!
-We will iterate on this document based on feedback.

 **The one true way to work on projects.** There are edgecases and this document does not intent to answer them all.